Harness the power of your thoughts and beliefs to raise your self-esteem. Start with these steps.By Mayo Clinic Staff

 Ask yourself if these beliefs are true.
 Would you say them to a friend?
 If you wouldn't say them to someone else, don't say them to yourself.

 - Mistaking feelings for facts.
-You confuse feelings or beliefs with facts.
+You may confuse feelings or beliefs with facts.
 For example, "I feel like a failure, so I must be a failure."

 You might also try these steps, based on acceptance and commitment therapy.

-These exercises can help you take a step back from thoughts and beliefs that are often automatic and observe them.
-Instead of trying to change your thoughts, distance yourself from your thoughts.
-Realize that they are nothing more or less than words.
+Repeat your negative thoughts many times.
+The goal is to take a step back from automatic thoughts and beliefs and observe them.
+Instead of trying to change your thoughts, distance yourself from them.
+Realize that they are nothing more than words.

 - Take care of yourself.
 Follow good health guidelines.
 Try to exercise at least 30 minutes a day most days of the week.
 Eat lots of fruits and vegetables.
-Limit sweets, junk food and animal fats.
+Limit sweets, junk food and saturated fats.